UBC-biol525D/UBC-biol525D.github.io/Topic_2/readme.md

 This time, we saved the error message in a file using `2>`.
 The `2>` tells UNIX to send stream #2 (a.k.a.
 STDERR) to a the file that we specified.

-FYI, stream #1 is actually STDIN, Unix assumes STDOUT when redirecting by default, so if you want to work with STDERR you need to be specific.
+FYI, stream #1 is actually STDOUT.
+You could save STDOUT by writing `1>`, and there are times when you need to  be specific.
+However, Unix assumes STDOUT when redirecting by default, so when you're starting out you probably won't need to specify that.

 ___________________

 ### Pipes

 One of the major advantages of working with the Unix command line is the control over the flow of STDIN/STDOUT.
-Taking the output of one program and feeding to another is very computationally efficent as it means that you don't have to write intermediate files and waste a whole bunch of time.
+Taking the output of one program and feeding to another is very computationally efficent as it means that you don't have to write intermediate files, which wastes a whole bunch of time.

-For the sake of demonstration, let's say that we wanted to count how many files there were in our working directory.
-We could run `ls` then count how many things are printed to screen.
-With a small number of files, that's not a big deal, but if you have tens or hundreds of files, that's a big waste of time.
+For the sake of demonstration, let's say that we wanted to get a count of how many files there were in our working directory.
+We could run `ls` then count how many things were printed to screen.
+With a small number of files that's not a big deal, but if you have tens or hundreds of files, that's becomes a big waste of time.

-Using some simple UNIX commands we can count how many files we have generated so far.
+Using some simple UNIX commands we can count how many files we have generated so far and hopefully demonstrate how we can make use of the flow of STDIN/STDOUT.

 We know that the following will print a list of our files in our wd to STDOUT:
 ```